How to Spend the Perfect 2 Days In Florence | The Ultimate Itinerary

 5 PM: Villa Bardini and Gardens

-When walking through the gardens, you will find that there are three different styled gardens.
-The three different gardens include an Italian garden with Baroque stairs, an English garden, and an agricultural park.
+When walking through the gardens, you will find that there are three different styled gardens, including an Italian garden with Baroque stairs, an English garden, and an agricultural park.
 One of the most beloved parts of the Bardini Gardens is the wisteria tunnel in the agricultural park.

 6 PM: Aperitivo